Tech-at-DU/d3-tutorial/20-stacked-bars/readme.md

 Start by creating a folder where you will be working.

-Add the cities.csv file from the earlier eaxmples, or create it now and and add this data:
+Add the cities.csv file from the earlier examples, or create it now and add this data:

 ```
 "label","population","country","x","y"